Bastian-Hilder/TuringUnstableThinFilmFronts/README.md

 [![Modfront-H-to-R-to-T](https://github.com/Bastian-Hilder/TuringUnstableThinFilmFronts/blob/32ea84d40611dd648698a307bdb9f5180183409b/pictures/Modfront-H-to-R-to-T.jpg)](https://www.youtube.com/watch?v=il-8Szh2VOk)

 The videos are generated with Matlab using the code provided in the folder "videos".
-The (compressed) videos displayed above can also be found there.
+More videos are available [in this YouTube playlist](https://www.youtube.com/playlist?list=PLc-ENVP1CPzfEf60dixeT_h6C5PVBvqLB).

 ### Coefficients

 The coefficients for the formal amplitude equations (and the reduced equations on the center manifolds) are calculated using the Mathematica Notebook in the folder "Coefficient-Mathematica".
 The output of the notebook is also available in PDF and HTML formats.

-Please note that the notebook can be read using the Wolfram Player, which is freely available [here](https://www.wolfram.com/player/?source=nav).
+Please note that the notebook can be read using the Wolfram Player, which is freely available [on the Wolfram website](https://www.wolfram.com/player/?source=nav).

 ### Coefficient plots